SonarSource/helm-chart-sonarqube/charts/sonarqube-dce/README.md

 $ helm delete kindly-newt
 ```

-## Prerequisites and Production use cases.
+## Prerequisites and suggested settings for production

-Please read the official documentation prerequisites [here](https://docs.sonarqube.org/latest/requirements/prerequisites-and-overview/)
+Please read the official documentation prerequisites [here](https://docs.sonarqube.org/latest/requirements/prerequisites-and-overview/).

 ### Elasticsearch prerequisites

-SonarQube is running elasticsearch under the hood.
+SonarQube runs Elasticsearch under the hood.

-Elasticsearch is rolling out a policy of strict prerequisites that cannot be disabled when running in production context(see [this](https://www.elastic.co/blog/bootstrap_checks_annoying_instead_of_devastating) blog post regarding bootstrap checks, and the [associated doc](https://www.elastic.co/guide/en/elasticsearch/reference/5.0/bootstrap-checks.html))
+Elasticsearch is rolling out (strict) prerequisites that cannot be disabled when running in production context (see [this](https://www.elastic.co/blog/bootstrap_checks_annoying_instead_of_devastating) blog post regarding bootstrap checks, and the [official guide](https://www.elastic.co/guide/en/elasticsearch/reference/5.0/bootstrap-checks.html)).

-Based on that, even when running in Docker containers, SonarQube requires some settings at the host/kernel level.
+Because of such constraints, even when running in Docker containers, SonarQube requires some settings at the host/kernel level.

-Please carefully read the following and make sure those are setup at the host level:
+Please carefully read the following and make sure these configurations are set up at the host level:

 - [vm.max_map_count](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html#vm-max-map-count)
 - [seccomp filter should be available](https://github.com/SonarSource/docker-sonarqube/issues/614)

-In general please carefully read the elasticsearch [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/system-config.html)
+In general, please carefully read the Elasticsearch's [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/system-config.html).

-### Sonarqube helm chart and production use case
+### Production use case

-The SonarQube helm chart is packed with multiple features allowing user to easily install and test SonarQube on kubernetes.
+The SonarQube helm chart is packed with multiple features enabling users to install and test SonarQube on Kubernetes easily.

-Nonetheless if you intend to run a production-grade sonarqube please read the following recommendations.
+Nonetheless, if you intend to run a production-grade SonarQube please follow these recommendations.

-- set `nginx.enabled` to **false**.
-That parameter would run the nginx chart.
-This is useful for testing but ingress-controllers are a huge part of Kubernetes, we advise users to install their own.
+- Set `nginx.enabled` to **false**.
+This parameter would run the nginx chart.
+This is useful for testing purposes only.
+Ingress controllers are critical Kubernetes components, we advise users to install their own.
-- set `postgresql.enabled` to **false**.
-That parameter would run the postgresql pre-2022 bitnami chart.
-That is usefull for testing but database being the core of SonarQube we advise user to be really careful with it and use a well maintained db as a service or deploy their own database on top of kubernetes.
+- Set `postgresql.enabled` to **false**.
+This parameter would run the postgresql pre-2022 bitnami chart.
+That is useful for testing purposes, however, given that the database is at the hearth of SonarQube, we advise users to be careful with it and use a well-maintained database as a service or deploy their own database on top of Kubernetes.
-- set `initSysctl.enabled` to **false**.
-That parameter would run a **root** `sysctl` commands, those sysctl value should be set by the kubernetes administrator at the node level (see [here](#elasticsearch-prerequisites))
+- Set `initSysctl.enabled` to **false**.
+This parameter would run **root** `sysctl` commands, while those sysctl-related values should be set by the Kubernetes administrator at the node level (see [here](#elasticsearch-prerequisites))
-- set `initFs.enabled` to **false**.
-That parameter would run a **root** `chown command` which is here to fix non-posix CSI-driver or old buggy ones.
+- Set `initFs.enabled` to **false**.
+This parameter would run **root** `chown` commands.
+The parameter exists to fix non-posix, CSI, or deprecated drivers.

 ## Ingress